catherinedevlin/ipython-sql/doc/api/magic-snippets.md

 %sqlcmd snippets -d chinstrap
 ```

-If you still wish to delete this snippet, you can run the below command:
+If you still wish to delete this snippet, you should use `force-delete` by running the below command:

 ```{code-cell} ipython3
 %sqlcmd snippets -D chinstrap
 ```